drug-design/course/docs/chapters/molecular-similarity.md

 ### Folding of Fingerprints

-It is sometimes useful to compress the information encoded in long fingerprints.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/folding-fingerprints-cb9d3436'><i class='fa fa-play' aria-hidden='true'></i></button>It is sometimes useful to compress the information encoded in long fingerprints.
 In this case, the whole fingerprint is said to be "folded".
 It is cut into two halves, which are combined by a logical OR (or other) operation to give a new fingerprint of only half the size of the original fingerprint.
 In the resulting fingerprint, bits are set at position n if they were present in position n of the original fingerprint OR position (length/2)+n (which corresponds to bit n of the "second half" of the fingerprint).
 This process can also be repeated.

 ![](https://media.drugdesign.org/course/molecular-similarity/finger_folding.png){: loading=lazy }
 ### The Concept of Binning
 *[nce]: New Chemical Entity: a compound not previously described.

-If descriptors of molecules involve the distance of intermolecular features in space and one wants to determine whether identical (or equivalent) features are present in two molecules, exact matching of a particular distance virtually never occurs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/concept-binning-fd8baf48'><i class='fa fa-play' aria-hidden='true'></i></button>If descriptors of molecules involve the distance of intermolecular features in space and one wants to determine whether identical (or equivalent) features are present in two molecules, exact matching of a particular distance virtually never occurs.
 In order to still be able to compare spatial arrangements of features a concept called "binning" is often employed, where ranges of intra-feature distances are assigned to the same "distance range", also called a "bin".
 *[nce]: New Chemical Entity: a compound not previously described.